Is the Core Program a bachelor's degree program?

 NYU is characterized by its diversity of majors and programs.
 As a Core Program student, you will have access to the university’s varied academic programs, from the College of Arts and Science’s more than 60 majors, to a bachelor’s degree at the Tandon School of Engineering.

-Core Program students who are in good academic standing, who have completed a minimum of 64 credits, and who meet specific program requirements in their prospective major or school have the opportunity to transition directly to degree programs in these NYU schools:
+As is required of all NYU students, Core Program students who maintain good academic standing, who have completed a minimum of 64 credits, and who meet specific program requirements in their prospective major or school have the opportunity to transition directly to degree programs in these NYU schools:

 - Arts and Science (College of Arts and Science; Liberal Studies)